CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Additional Experimental Results

 \subsubsection{Benefit of personalization}

 We now examine the reconstruction loss performance of the trained models and show the benefit of our personalized models over traditional FL models.
-For MNIST and $K=10$, $m=5$ and $n=250$, we run 4 different algorithms: \clove, \IFCA, \fedavg, \local.
-In \fedavg, i.e. the original FL algorithm, a single model is trained and aggregated by all clients, regardless of their true cluster (equivalently, \fedavg is \clove with $K=1$). \local means federated models but no aggregation: each client trains its own model only on its local data, and does not share it with the rest of the system.
+For MNIST and $K=10$, $M=50$ and $n=250$, we run 4 different algorithms: \clove, \IFCA, \fedavg, \local.
 For this experiment, we consider that each of the 50 clients has a testset of the same data class of the client's trainset, and we feed its testset through all models (10 models for \clove and \IFCA, 1 for \fedavg and 50 for \local), creating the loss matrices shown as heatmaps in Fig. \ref{fig:loss_heatmaps_MNIST} (run for a single seed value).
 The vertical axis represents clients, one selected from each true cluster, and the horizontal represents the different models.
 Clients and models are labeled so that the diagonal represents the true client to model/cluster assignment.
 Numbers on the heatmap express the reconstruction loss (multiplied by a constant for the sake of presentation) for each client testset and model combination.
 Very high values are hidden and the corresponding cells are colored red.
 For the local case, we only show 10 of the 50 models, the ones that correspond to the selected clients.

 We observe that in all cases, the reconstruction loss of each client's assigned model by \clove (the diagonal) is the smallest in the client's row (i.e. the smallest among all models), which confirms that the models \clove assigned to each client are actually trained to reconstruct the client's data (MNIST digit) well, and not reconstruct well the other digits.
 On the contrary, \IFCA gets stuck and assigns all clients to 3 clusters (models) -- the first 3 columns.
 The rest of the models remain practically untouched (untrained), hence their high (red) loss values on all clients' data.
-The 3 chosen models are not good for the reconstruction of MNIST digits, because they don't achieve the lowest loss on their respective digits.
+The 3 chosen models are not good for the reconstruction of MNIST digits, because they do not achieve the lowest loss on their respective digits.

 Comparing \clove and \fedavg, we see that for each row (client from each cluster), the loss achieved by \clove is lower than that achieved by \fedavg.
 This demonstrates the \textbf{benefit of our personalized FL approach over traditional FL}: \fedavg uses a single model to train on local data of each client, and aggregates updated parameters only for this single model. \clove, on the other hand, clusters the similar clients together and trains a separate model on the data of clients belonging to each cluster, thus effectively learning -- and tailoring the model to -- the cluster's particular data distribution.
 Finally, comparing \clove with \local, we see that the diagonal losses achieved by \clove on the selected models for each client are lower than the corresponding diagonal losses by \local.
 This shows the benefit of federated learning, as \clove models are trained on data from multiple clients from the same cluster, unlike \local where clients only train models based on their limited amount of private data.